hachuele/random-text-generator/README.md

 java GenText [-d] prefixLength numWords sourceFile outFile
 ```

 which generates **numWords** words of **prefixLength-order** text using **sourceFile** as the source document.
 The generated words are written to **outFile** (not the console).
-The square brackets ([]) above denote optional arguments to your program (the square brackets themselves are not part of the command line).
+The square brackets ([]) above denote optional arguments to the program (the square brackets themselves are not part of the command line).
 You have one optional argument here, "-d", the presence of which means the program will be run in debugging mode.